Prratiiik/serverlessExam/README.md

 When you have fully understood the app's new features, destroy the stack.

-Finally, the day before the exam, deploy the app again and leave it deployed.
+Finally, the day before the exam, redeploy the app again and leave it deployed.